Architecture Overview

 - Inertia props are type-safe

-- Vue components get autocomplete and type checking
+- Frontend components get autocomplete and type checking

 - Build-time validation catches errors early